Emberlynn-Loo/tp/docs/UserGuide.md

 Format: `deleteAttribute /UUID /ATTRIBUTE_NAME`

-* Deletes the attribute with the specified `ATTRIBUTE_NAME` from the person with the specified `UUID`.
+* Deletes the attribute with the specified `ATTRIBUTE_NAME` from the person with the specified `UUID`
-* The `UUID` refers to the unique identifier of the person shown in the displayed person list.
+* The `UUID` refers to the unique identifier of the person shown in the displayed person list
-* The `UUID` **must be a valid UUID**.
+* The `UUID` **must be a valid UUID**
-* If the person does not have the specified attribute, the command will not have any effect.
+* If the person does not have the specified attribute, the command will not have any effect
-* If the person does not exist, the command will not have any effect.
+* If the person does not exist, the command will not have any effect
-* If the attribute does not exist, the command will not have any effect.
+* If the attribute does not exist, the command will not have any effect
 * See the [Attributes](#attributes) section for more information on what are valid attribute names and values, and how they are processed

 Examples:
-* `deleteAttribute /12db /Pet` deletes the attribute Pet from the person with the UUID 12db.
+* `deleteAttribute /12db /Pet` deletes the attribute Pet from the person with the UUID 12db
-* `deleteAttribute /12db /pet` does not delete the attribute Pet from the person with the UUID 12db but will delete the attribute pet.
+* `deleteAttribute /12db /pet` does not delete the attribute Pet from the person with the UUID 12db but will delete the attribute pet

 ### Editing an Attribute of a Person: `editAttribute` or `ea`